AndresLDF/ML-Zoomcamp-Capstone2-BitCoinPricePrediction/README.md

 Finance is a great part of our world, and in the last deacadate a new player has irrupted in the currency escenario: Bitcoin If the original propurse was intended as a currency, due to the high volatitily, it has not been employed as such.
 For this reason, having a predictable beheivior of the Bitcoing price would be a great advantage for the development of the currency.

-Of course, I know that this is not possible with simple parameters, but it is an interesting experiment to do for ML.
+Of course, I know that this is not possible with simple parameters and a simple model, but it is an interesting experiment to do for ML.

 ## Dataset
 This project will use a datast downloaded from the cryptodownload page https://www.cryptodatadownload.com/data/bitstamp/.
 The employed Dataset includes information from the data set include the following elements from 2016 to 2024: